 Day 43: Seaton to Polperro

-I wake just before 5am, expecting to be surrounded by sheep, but they are hidden by the mist.
-It is damp, the tent heavy with early morning dew.
-I had a sleeping companion; a tick is crawling on the floor.
-Glad I found him before he found me.
+I wake just before 5 am, expecting to be surrounded by sheep, but the mist hides them.
+It’s damp, and the tent is heavy with early morning dew.
+I have a sleeping companion — a tick crawls on the floor.
+I’m glad I found him before he found me.

-Once I am on the move, the sun quickly burns away the mist.
-Half a mile further and I spot someone snoozing in a hammock strung between two trees.
+Once on the move, the sun quickly burns away the mist.
+Half a mile further, I spot someone snoozing in a hammock between two trees.
 His mates are camped in a clearing on the clifftop.
 I was so close to reaching this place last night.
 Such is life.

 Looe is my breakfast stop.
-It is very pretty and I explore the deserted streets around the harbour.
-There is a lovely lady serving in The Cornish Bakery who sits down to chat with me over a bacon roll and coffee.
+It’s pretty and I explore the deserted streets around the harbour.
+A lovely lady is serving in The Cornish Bakery and sits down to chat with me over a bacon roll and coffee.
 She swapped the stresses of teaching for a quieter life.
 She refills my water bottle with ice and recharges my iPhone in the kitchen.
-It turns out she forgot to press the socket switch on, but it is the thought that counts!
+It turns out she forgot to press the socket switch on, but it’s the thought that counts!

 My best seal sighting so far.

+One moment I see only cliffs and the next, a beautiful entrance to a hidden cove.
 Polperro appears from nowhere, like Brigadoon.
-One moment I see nothing but cliffs, and the next, a beautiful entrance to a cove is revealed.

-It is the prettiest village I have seen so far, impossibly so.
-All whitewashed cottages, flowers, and winding narrow lanes.
-I have a date with the CAMRA recommended Blue Peter pub.
-The food is great, the beer varied and excellent, and the staff are really chatty.
+It’s the prettiest village I’ve seen so far, impossibly so — all whitewashed cottages, flowers, and winding narrow lanes.
+I have a date with the CAMRA-recommended Blue Peter pub.
+The food is great, the beer is varied and excellent, and the staff are chatty.
 The barman explains the origin of the Blue Peter flag, to signal that a ship is about to sail, and for the sailors to drink up.
 I did not realise that one of my childhood mainstays had such a disreputable link to dockside taverns.

-It is a gruelling climb out of the village to Kellow Farm campsite.
+It’s a gruelling climb out of the village to Kellow Farm campsite.
 I need an early pitch after last night’s debacle.
-Despite the hill, I walk back down for a third pint of the day at the Crumplehorn Inn.
-Well, I have lost a lot of fluid in this heat!
+Despite the hill, I walk back down for my third pint of the day at the Crumplehorn Inn.
+Well, I have lost a lot of fluid in this heat.

 Back at the campsite, a thru-hiker, Duncan, quizzes me about my Zpacks tent.
 He spotted me in the pub taking my boots off, so thought I might be a kindred spirit.
 I have the luxury of a shower and then a comfortable sleep.
 A great day.
 Cornwall is setting a high standard.